MugenMicko/voron/V0/Dragon_Burner/README.md

 - Hotend 24v Axial 3010: [e3d-online.com](https://e3d-online.com/products/dc-fans)
 - Part Cooling 24v Blower 4010: [aliexpress.com](https://www.aliexpress.com/item/32798634077.html?spm=a2g0o.productlist.0.0.32d1313eGDqZx0&algo_pvid=46f192a9-033a-4df7-98da-0f0cb011945a)

+## Heatsink Thermistor:

+Each cowl includes a hole at the top to insert a thermistor.
+With this in place touching the thermistor klipper can track the temperature of the heatsink to watch for heat creep in the heatbreak.
+This way, you can have klipper abort and shutdown before your whole toolhead melts!
+You only need a simple klipper entry for the appropriate pin on your MCU, e.g.:

+[temperature_sensor Heatbreak]
+sensor_type: Generic 3950
+sensor_pin: expander:PA5
+max_temp: 75

+With this klipper will shutdown if the top of the heatsink hits 75C (i.e. below the glass transition of ABS).
+I used thermal paste to help keep a bulb thermistor in contact with the heatsink and layed the wires through the provided groove, then fitted the extruder on top to hold it in place.

 ## Build:

 - If you are using one of the Klicky variants, add the wires and magnets to the toolhead